MindFreeze/ha-sankey-chart/README.md

 ## TODO

 - specify connection entities (for size of connector)
-- refactor box size calculations
+- add example configs to README

 _Change "127.0.0.1" to the IP of your development machine._